Useful information for PCN (Poison Centre Notification) submission

 Generic component identifier (GCI)

-General provisions concerning PCN submission
+General provisions on PCN submission

-Information to provide during PCN submission
+Information to provide in a PCN notification

 Deadlines